-Domenico Vicinanza, Project Support Officer, DANTE - From a network management perspective, R&E networks provide new standards of clarity and control.
+Domenico Vicinanza, Project Support Officer, DANTE - From a network management standards of clarity and control.
 You can monitor use of resources in real time and rely on network repair, maintenance and development activities being managed centrally, with 24-hour central support.
 R&E networks offer tomorrow's network today."